tatsumoto-ren/tatsumoto-ren.github.io/blog/resources.md

 ### Manga

 * [Torrent sites](#torrent-trackers).
   Expore them first.
 * [nhentai](https://nhentai.net/).
   For a bit of light reading.
+  Many mangas on the site are just 25-30 pages long, which is perfect for beginners who can't bear long reading sessions yet.

+  Translations are also available.
   Make sure to only search [in Japanese](https://nhentai.net/language/japanese/).
 * [Bilingualmanga](https://bilingualmanga.net/).
   Bilingual manga reader where you can switch from English to Japanese with furigana.
 * [Raw Senmanga](https://raw.senmanga.com/).
   View raw manga online.
   * Make sure you disable JavaScript before opening the site.
   * Don't click on any [Discord](https://spyware.neocities.org/articles/discord.html) links.
 * [Manga-zip](http://manga-zip.net/).
   Manga archive.
 * [Rawdevart](https://rawdevart.com/).
   Raw manga online.
 * [同人あんてな](https://doujinantena.top/).
   Free eromanga and doujinshi.
 * [raw-cans](http://raw-cans.net/).
   This website has scans of a lot of manga, as well as shounen jump, young jump and other manga magazines.
 * [Itazuraneko 漫画](https://itazuraneko.neocities.org/library/manga.html).
 * [shinmoemanga](https://shinmoemanga.neocities.org/).
 * [Manga Raw](https://manga1000.com/).